0808 808 4000 Get help now

 Use this guide to:

-- find out what an IVA is;
+• find out how an IVA works;

-- find out if you may be eligible to apply for an IVA to help you deal with your debts;
+• check if you may be eligible to apply for an IVA to help you deal with your debts;

-- understand how an IVA is set up; and
+• understand how an IVA is set up; and

-- find out the main advantages and disadvantages of an IVA.
+• find out the main advantages and disadvantages of an IVA.

 What is an IVA?